filakhtov/gentoo-use-docs/media-libs/freetype.md

 This flag should only ever be enabled if there is a need for the static library.

+### svg
+Only works if the `utils` flag enabled.
+Pass the `--with-librsvg` option to the configure script.
+Enable support for OpenType SVG fonts in FreeType demo programs.

+This flag should normally be disabled.

 ### utils
 Download and unpack an additional `ft2demos` source code.
 Use this source to build and install additional binary tools: